-- (2) No dock, even if otherwise permitted, may be constructed when it is appurtenant to a residential dwelling until an occupancy permit has been issued for that dwelling. - (3) Docks shall conform to all the other provisions of these Regulations including all permits concerning docks as a continuing order and shall be so designated with a Certificate of Conformance.
-Failure to comply with these conditions shall be grounds for the Commission to revoke the permit and order the removal of the pier. - (4) Owners of two adjoining, residential lots may construct a shared pier, provided that such a pier is subject to a permanent Access Easement recorded at the Plymouth County Registry of Deeds and that the maximum float square footage remains limited to 200 square feet total. - (5) No dock may extend from shore more than twenty-five percent (25%) of the width of alinear waterway at MLW except where the location of the channel shall dictate otherwise.
-This
+- (1) Private, noncommercial docks, being structures accessory to and appurtenant to dwellings, will be permitted only on land contiguous to the dwelling being served, except where in unusual circumstances for longstanding may apply, such as where the dwelling is separated from the shore by a road. - (2) No dock, even if otherwise permitted, may be constructed when it is appurtenant to a residential dwelling until an occupancy permit has been issued for that dwelling. - (3) Docks shall conform to all of the other provisions of these Regulations including all permits concerning docks as a continuing order, and shall be so designated with a Certificate of Conformance.
+Failure to comply with these conditions shall be grounds for the Commission to revoke the permit and order the removal of the pier. - (4) Owners of two adjoining lots may combine frontage and erect a shared pier, provided that such agreement is recorded and/or registered with a binding perpetual agreement in the form of an easement at the Registry of Deeds. - (5) No dock may extend from shore more than twenty-five percent (25%) of the width of a linear waterway at MLW except where the location of the channel shall dictate otherwise.
+This width shall include the beam of the berthed vessel. - (6) Notwithstanding any other provision pertaining to length, no dock shall be longer than is necessary to attain the minimum depths required herein. - (7) The base of the pier shall be as close as possible to the center line of the lot, project outwards as nearly perpendicular to the shoreline as possible. - (8) Docks shall be no less than 25 feet from the property line except when subsection E (4) is utilized to minimize dock density by combining two adjoining lots for a single dock.

-- width shall include the beam of the berthed vessel. - (6) Notwithstanding any other provision pertaining to length, no dock shall be longer than is necessary to attain the minimum depths required herein. - (7) The base of the pier shall be as close as possible to the center line of the lot, project outwards as nearly perpendicular to the shoreline as possible. - (8) Docks shall be no less than 25 feet from the property line except when subsection E(4) is utilized to minimize dock density by combining two adjoining residential lots for a single dock. - (9) DEP permit number shall be permanently and conspicuously placed on the dock so asto be visible from seaward. - (10) Off season (November 1st-May 1st) storage and maintenance of floats is permittedonly above the mean high-water line when the salt marsh vegetation is in its dormantphase.
-Any such stored items shall be anchored/secured to prevent flotation during extreme high tide events.
-Dragging of floats or other associated structures and equipment across salt marsh grasses or other associated species of vegetation is prohibited.
-Floats shall be marked with the owner's name and silver reflective markings on all four corners. - (11) Pier planking space shall be one (1) inch or greater. - (12) The recommended minimum dock height from substrate/marsh to bottom of stringer is 1:1.5, with a minimum of 1:1.25.
-(See 505-304.1E (15).
-The recommended height is tobe no less than five feet. - (13) Dock decking shall be no wider than 48 inches. - (14) Floats shall be no greater than 200 square feet in size.
-The preferred float configuration is "T" shaped 90 degrees to the gangway. - (15) During the dock system construction, maintenance or operational phase, any damage to any resource area vegetation shall be replicated at a ratio of up to 4:1 at the discretion of the Commission.
-When such replication is deemed necessary a restoration planting plan shall be submitted to the Commission for review.
-The plan shall be prepared by a qualified consultant approved by the Commission.
-The plan, the succession requirements, the implementation and the monitoring shall adhere to the expectations of the Commission. - (16) Float stops are prohibited. - (17) No lighting is permitted except low-wattage lights for float visibility safety. - (18) Boat lifts, boat elevators and boat davits are prohibited. - (19) No floats may rest on any intertidal zone substrate.
+- (9) DEP permit number shall be permanently and conspicuously placed on the dock so as to be visible from seaward. - (10) Storage of floats, or other seasonable pier material, and boats shall not be allowed on marshes, dunes, or coastal banks. - (11) Pier planking space shall be one (1) inch or greater. - (12) The recommended minimum dock height from substrate/marsh to bottom of stringer is 1:1.5, with a minimum of 1:1.25.
+(See 505-304.1E (15) The recommended height is to be no less than five feet. - (13) Dock decking shall be no wider than 48 inches. - (14) Floats shall be no greater than 200 square feet in size. - (15) For all Docks in A and Zones, the predicted rate of relative sea rise in Massachusetts of 2.8 feet per 100 years, shall be incorporated into the project design and construction. - (16) Float stops are prohibited. - (17) No lighting is permitted except low-wattage lights for float visibility safety. - (18) Boat lifts, boat elevators and boat davits are prohibited. - (19) No floats may rest on any intertidal zone substrate. - (20) Pilings shall not be used to secure floats.
+Floats shall be secured from the pier, or bottom. - (21)-Non mechanized watercraft float: (Kayak float)